 This version of a Christmas favorite is perfect for those who don’t have dairy products or eggs.
 Rebecca from glutarama.com has made No Eggnog with brandy and Bird’s Custard Powder.
 This is a U.K. ingredient, but try vanilla instant pudding powder or cornstarch with a little vanilla and salt, according to this article from thekitchencommunity.org.

-And here are some ideas for healthy vegan desserts for the holidays too:
+And December recipes wouldn’t be complete without dessert!
+Here are some ideas for healthy vegan desserts for the holidays too:

 WHAT IS #COOKBLOGSHARE?